jtr13/EDAV/docs/01-intro.md

 ## Improving this resource

 Not finding what you are looking for?
 Think a section could be made clearer?
-If you would like to improve this resource, consider submitting a pull request on the [github page](https://github.com/jtr13/EDAV){target="_blank"}.
+Consider improving edav.info/ by submitting a pull request to the [github page](https://github.com/jtr13/EDAV){target="_blank"}.

 ## Fun Stuff: T-Shirts